nttbdrk25/ImageNetPlaces365/README.md

 proposals of networks can take a quick trial of verification.
 To this end, we propose an efficient rescaling method based on the validation outcomes of a pre-trained model.
 Firstly, it will take out the sensitive images of the lowest-accuracy classes of the validation outcomes.
-Each of such images is then considered to identity the classes that it was confused with.
+Each of such images is then considered to identity which classes it was confused with.
 Experimental results for rescaling two popular large datasets (ImageNet and Places365) have proved that gathering the lowest-accuracy classes along with the most confused ones can product small subsets with more challenge for a quick validation